PanayotCankov/PanayotCankov.github.io/nativescript-3.1.0-timeline/README.md

 This is the bad guy we have up our road-map to deal with in the near future.
 Basically when you create a function and enclose some objects in JavaScript and pass this as implementation for a Java interface, the NativeScript framework have to keep the Java objects alive while the function is alive in JavaScript.
 This happens upon GC, NativeScript will walk up the JavaScript function's object graph and root potential Java objects so they survive the Java garbage collection.
 This haven't been an issue in vanilla NativeScript applications nor the Android Runtime unit tests as the object graphs there are relatively small.
 Now with the snapshot we try to put all the JavaScript up front in the vendor.js and feed the heap as early as possible.

 #### What was the V8 Snapshot Again?
-There is an extensive blog of what snapshot is and how to enable it by Ivan Buhov, [go read it](https://www.nativescript.org/blog/improving-app-startup-time-on-android-with-webpack-v8-heap-snapshot).
+There is an extensive blog of [what snapshots are and how to enable them by Ivan Buhov](https://www.nativescript.org/blog/improving-app-startup-time-on-android-with-webpack-v8-heap-snapshot).

 What the snapshot does is to run a command line tool on your mac, execute all the JavaScript from your `vendor.js` in a V8 instance.
 Then capture the in memory objects into a big (increases app size) blob.
 When the app starts, instead of parsing and executing the JavaScript, the app just loads into memory the blob and continues.